Ivy-Apps/ivy-wallet/docs/Architecture.md

 ### Creating a new module

-To Birth a New Module...
+To birth a new module...
 Invoke this chant in your terminal, you must:
 ```
 ./scripts/create_module.sh screen-something
 ```